 These papers require no library or Internet research.
 Your ideas should be original and fresh.
-Just give me your take on the material you can pick just one passage to concentrate on in depth or you can do a more general reading of the entire story.
+Just give me your take on the material.
+You can pick just one passage to concentrate on in depth or you can do a more general reading of the entire story.
 Either way, I'm interested to hear it.

-It is required that you come to class each day fully prepared (I love cold-calling and don't feel even a little bad about it).
+It is required that you come to class each day fully prepared.
 We are here to study and create serious fiction, which requires serious work.
-If you're hoping for an easy A, this class is positively not for you.
+If you're hoping for an easy A, this class is not for you.